-One key resource is the Department of the Interior Wildfire Coordinating Group’s GEOMAC application – hosted by USGS for the DoI Office Wildland Fire, which manages the Group.
+One key resource is the Department of the Interior’s (DoI) National Wildfire Coordinating Group’s GEOMAC application – hosted by USGS for the DoI Office Wildland Fire, which manages the Group.
 USGS provided the NWCG with a provisional version of PAD-US 2.0 in June 2018 to prepare for that fire season.
 This layer viewer provides detailed information on current fire locations and perimeters along with PAD-US and other related data to assist planners during wildland fire response:

 “In order to give fire managers near real-time information, fire perimeter data is updated daily based upon input from incident intelligence sources, GPS data, infrared (IR) imagery from fixed wing and satellite platforms.
 The GeoMAC web site allows users in remote locations to manipulate map information displays, zoom in and out to display fire information at various scales and detail, and print hard copy maps for use in fire information and media briefings, dispatch offices and coordination centers.
 The fire maps also have relational databases in which the user can display information on individual fires such as name of the fire, current acreage and other fire status information.”